ashkanjj/go-websiteChangeNotifier/README.md

 # WebsiteChangeNotifier

-A little tool written in Go that will take a web address as an input and informs you when something has changed (partly an experiment)
+A small tool written in Go that will take a web address as an input and informs you when something has changed (partly an experiment). it will store snapshots of the webpages (only the body) (but it will need to store them in a format that doesn't take too much space but it's still diffable and return what the difference is)

+it will allow you to specify where and how it should store the result or even email it to you

+A nifty tool written in Go that keeps tabs on changes in your favorite web pages.
+It takes a web address, tracks any tweaks (mostly for fun), and stores snapshots of the webpages - just the <body>.
+It cleverly manages storage space while still making it easy to spot the differences.
+Plus, you're the boss: choose where and how to stash the results or get them sent straight to your inbox!

 ## Installation